inzilico/network-analysis-01/README.md

 ## Prediction of new genes

 * **add-outcome-01.py** add the column with gene labels (1 for genes with known label and 0 for unlabeled data)
+* **run-binary-classification-01.py** sample negative class and apply binary classification (SVM, RF) to predict new genes.